New York City penthouse lists for $100 million

-NEW YORK (Reuters) - An 8,000-square-foot (743 meters) penthouse in midtown Manhattan is on sale for $100 million, the most expensive apartment currently on the market in New York and a price that would set a record for the city.
+NEW YORK, July 31 (Reuters) - An 8,000-square-foot (743 meters) penthouse in midtown Manhattan is on sale for $100 million, the most expensive apartment currently on the market in New York and a price that would set a record for the city.

 ”If someone paid $100 million for this apartment it would be record-breaking, said Ashley Murphy, director of public relations at Prudential Douglas Elliman, which listed the apartment on Friday.